Senume/Person-identification-using-ECG/README.md

 ## **INTRODUCTION**
 This repository contains the implementation of the research paper titled "An integration of features for person identification based on the
 PQRST fragments of ECG signals".
 The paper presents a novel approach to identify the subjects using PQRST fragments of the electrocardiogram (ECG) signal[^1].
-Our method is based on identification the system which has three principal steps, namely preprocessing, features extraction, and classification.
+The method is based on identification the system which has three principal steps, namely preprocessing, features extraction, and classification.

 The code in this repository is organized into.
 - src : Contains all the codes files, files have been named based on its functions.